HashDBrown/MotorEase_Smoothies/README.md

 <ins> Build 1: Running the Image with Local Build: </ins>

-- With these instructions you will be able to run the Docker Image locally and propagate your changes to the Docker Container automatically.
+- With these instructions, you will be able to run the Docker Image locally and propagate your changes to the Docker Container automatically.
 These set of instructions are for Windows WSL.

 - This build uses the: glove.6B.100d from ```https://github.com/stanfordnlp/GloVe?tab=readme-ov-file#download-pre-trained-word-vectors```so please download the glove embedding here if you would like to use the same model.
   - Other models can be used and to use those models please change line 47 in Code/MotorEase.py .